NanoBillion/pthread_queues/README.md

 ## What is it?

-This is an implementation of various queues using POSIX threads, also known as pthreads.
+This is a compact implementation (just 2 files, `pq.c`, `pq.h`) of various queues using POSIX threads, also known as pthreads.
 Various queues means you can create queues with different insert/remove order:

 * FIFO (_first in, first out_): how everybody understands a queue to behave.